 Eating disorders commonly occur at the same time as other psychiatric disorders, including depression, obsessive–compulsive disorder, substance abuse, and anxiety disorders.
 Treatment is provided for these and other coexisting psychiatric diagnoses.

-For more information, please contact our care management team at 646-754-5000 or email us at email@example.com.
+To schedule a consultation or to learn more about our services, please contact our care management team at 646-754-4958 or email us at email@example.com.